robinmoisson/staticrypt/README.md

 ## HOW STATICRYPT WORKS

-So, how can we password protect html without a back-end?
+So, how can you password protect html without a back-end?

 StatiCrypt uses the [crypto-js](https://github.com/brix/crypto-js) library to generate a static, password protected page that can be decrypted in-browser.
 You can then just send or upload the generated page to a place serving static content (github pages, for example) and you're done: the page will prompt users for password, and the javascript will decrypt and load your HTML, all done in browser.